VulcanJS/vulcan-docs/source/voting.md

   },

   /**
-    The id of the document that was voted on
+    The name of the collection the document belongs to */
-  */
   collectionName: {
     type: String